Gerhard Roßbach: Roßbach's Freikorps campaigns

+Roßbach's Early Contributions to Nazism

-In 1921 Roßbach, together with others from the Roßbach society, took part in a bike ride to East Prussia.
-In order to be uniformly equipped for this trip the remaining stock of the East African Lettow shirts, last used by the officers of the Schutztruppe, were bought and then distributed them to the cyclists.
+In 1921 Roßbach, together with others from the Roßbach circle, took part in a bike ride to East Prussia.
+In order to be uniformly equipped for this trip the remaining stock of the East African Lettow shirts, last used by the officers of the Schutztruppe, were bought and then distributed to the cyclists.
 These shirts were beige-brown, much lighter than the later Hitler shirts and with white mother-of-pearl buttons.
 Later these shirts were introduced as a community clothing in his society and in 1924 also for the Salzburg Schill Youth.
-They were then taken over for the German Schilljugend by Edmund Heines and were later distributed, through the "Schill Sportversand", to the SA.
+They were then taken over for the German Schilljugend by Edmund Heines and were distributed, through the "Schill Sportversand", to the SA.
+(The SA was initially known as the 'Sports Section' of the Nazi movement--a convenient alias to disguise their real function within Hitler's party.)